geosophic/where-is-the-investor/README.md

 where-is-the-investor
 =====================

-Where is the investor?
-Demonstration game for Geosophic services
+This is a game created by the Geosophic Team using the bases learned in the open source project "Find the monkey" published by Robert Diamond at https://github.com/rmd6502/monkey